leon3s/nextauri/README.md

 ## 📦 Installation

+Be sure you have [NodeJS](https://nodejs.org/en/) and [Rust](https://www.rust-lang.org/) installed on your system

+1. See Tauri [prerequisites](https://tauri.app/v1/guides/getting-started/prerequisites/) to prepare your system to build `Tauri`

-1. Clone or fork this repository
+2. Clone or fork this repository
     ```sh
     git clone https://github.com/leon3s/nextauri
     cd nextauri
     ```
-2. Install node dependencies
+3. Install node dependencies
     ```sh
     npm install
     ```